bw0rth/pync/docs/source/common/proxy-command.rst

 a SOCKS or HTTP ProxyCommand for ssh(1)
 ***************************************

-Using the -x and -X flags, you can tunnel **pync**'s traffic through a SOCKS or HTTP proxy server.
+You can tunnel **pync**'s traffic through a SOCKS or HTTP proxy server by using the
+-X flag to specify the protocol (SOCKS v5)

 The -x flag is used to specify the address of the proxy server while -X is used to specify the protocol of the proxy server: